 Master Node Express Setup

-Thinking of running an Beldex Master Node?
+Thinking of running a Beldex Master Node?
 Great!
 The guide below will help you configure a device with the necessary Master Node software packages, and stake $BDX to register the node on the Beldex network.

 Note: This guide assumes some familiarity with the command line and running a Linux server.
 For a more detailed walkthrough, check out our full Master Node setup guide.